jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

             my_expectation = 'RED'

-* I use the new :ref:`variable<what is a variable?>` to remove repetition, such irony
+* I use the new :ref:`variable<what is a variable?>` to remove repetition, such irony (I use a repetition to remove a repetition)

   .. code-block:: python
     :lineno-start: 35
-    :emphasize-lines: 4, 11-12, 14, 21-22
+    :emphasize-lines: 4, 11-12, 19-20

         def test_yellow_traffic_light_w_walk_button(self):
             red, yellow = 'RED', 'YELLOW'